silver13/BoldClash-BWHOOP-B-03/README.md

 _This is a branch that tries to implement Altitude Hold using the barometer of the (non-pro) B-03_

-Currently does not account for centered throttle! ( no altitude hold ) It uses normal throttle, low = motors off.
+It uses both normal and centered (stock tx) throttle, low = motors off.
 That means it should be used with Devo / multimodule or another tx.

 Programming connector is a Microjst 1.25 pitch connector.
 Don't wire positive to st-link as you may overcharge the battery if connected or damage the st-link.